-Join Taz Tally for an in-depth discussion in this video Working between Camera Raw and Photoshop, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Working between Camera Raw and Photoshop, part of Adobe Camera Raw: Color Correction.

 - In the previous project we discussed…how to get images into Adobe Camera Raw.…All right, you can go to the File menu in Photoshop,…you can double-click on an image here in Bridge,…or you go right click and go Open in Camera Raw.…And in either case, once you get the image into Camera Raw,…and then you perform your edits in Camera Raw,…while we're talking about files and file formats…let's talk about where you would go from Camera Raw.…Now Camera Raw,…one of the very nice things about working in Camera Raw…is that it's non-destructive image editing.…No matter what you do to the file,…you never actually edit the file itself.…